Common Causes of Fatal Work Accidents in Ohio

-With 30 attorneys located in 11 offices, we can bring substantial resources to your case.
-We also have more than 500 years of combined legal experience and a network of experts who are able to support you every step of the way.
-Our work injury attorneys are well-versed in putting together cases that have favorable outcomes for our clients.
+With 30 attorneys across Ohio and more than 500 years of combined legal experience, we are able to support you every step of the way.
+Our attorneys are well-versed in putting together asbestos cases and holding the right parties accountable for your mesothelioma.

 We understand that this is a frustrating and emotional time.
 Our goal is to get you the funds you need so that you can focus improving your health rather than paying medical bills and supporting your family.
 If you would like to file a mesothelioma lawsuit, contact Kisling, Nestico & Redick at 1-800-HURT-NOW.
 Our compassionate lawyers will do everything in their power to alleviate your suffering by getting you the compensation you deserve.